zborovskaanna/e-commerce-web-events-analysis/README.md

-### Data Analysis of Events at The Look E-commerce Platform
+## Data Analysis of Events at The Look e-Commerce Platform

-Data Source: BigQuery Public Database 'The Look E-commerce'
+Data Source: BigQuery Public Database 'The Look e-Commerce'

-#### The project includes:
+### The project includes:

 - SQL queries using data aggregations, window functions, and CTE
 - Analysis of key e-Commerce site metrics such as conversion rate, cart abandonment rate, as well as traffic sources, typical user navigation patterns, and more